PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/AutoHost-Rolling.md

 ## Optional Features

-- Host offline using local communication instead of online
+- Host offline using local communication instead of online.
-- Automatically accept friend requests
+- Automatically accept friend requests.
-- Add a delay between raids to make farming more efficient when you can't clear a raid before the next one starts
+- Add a delay between raids to make farming more efficient when you can't clear a raid before the next one starts.
-- Select a first move for the hosting Pokémon
+- Select a first move for the hosting Pokémon.
-- Troll host and attack your allies for more challenge
+- Troll host and attack your allies for more challenge.

 ### Default Program Settings